Functional-Data-Clustering/Functional-Data/README.md

 # Functional Data
  Lists of open-access functional datasets from different fields of application.
+We only collect data that are for either classification for clustering, not for regression.
+For datasets that need further processing on the linked data, a copy of them can be found in the Data folder.
 (This ongoing project is a bit slow, due to other commitments of the contributor.)

 <h2>One-dimensional Functional Data</h2>